gymrek-lab/TRTools/PUBLISHING.rst

 Publishing Steps
 ----------------

-Once changes have been made to develop that are ready to be published, first choose the new version number.
+Once changes have been made to develop that are ready to be published, first choose the new version number according to `semantic versioning <https://semver.org>`_.
 Then set up the environment you're going to publish TRTools from:

 #.
 Create a clean environment.
 #.
 Install setuptools with version >= 40.8.0
 #.
-Additionally, install ``pytest``, ``wheel`` and ``twine``
+Additionally, install ``pytest``, ``wheel``, ``build``, and ``twine``
 #.
-Clone the `trtools repo <https://github.com/gymreklab/TRTools>`_
+Clone the `trtools repo <https://github.com/gymrek-lab/TRTools>`_
 #.
 Check out the develop branch
 #.
 Run :code:`pip install --upgrade pip && pip install -e .`

 Then go through the steps of merging the changes into the master branch:

 #.
+Run :code:`pytest` and make sure all the tests pass.
+Then run :code:`./test/cmdline_tests.sh` and make sure those tests pass.
+#.
 Change the 'Unreleased Changes' section of :code:`RELEASE_NOTES.rst` to the new version number.
 #.
 Check if any changes have been made that have not yet been documented in the release notes.
 If so, document them.
 #.
-Run :code:`pytest` and make sure all the tests pass.
-Then run :code:`./test/cmdline_tests.sh` and make sure those tests pass.
-#.
 Submit a pull request from develop into master on the github webiste.
 #.
 If the code review checks pass, merge the pull request.
 #.
 Tag the merge commit with the package version in vX.Y.Z format.
 (For more details on tagging, see `below`)

 Then go through the steps of publishing the changed code to PyPI:

 1. :code:`cd` into the root of your clone of the trtools repo, checkout master and pull the latest change.
+Note that the most recent commit *must* be tagged.
 2. Run :code:`rm -rf build dist *.egg-info` to make sure all previous build artifacts are removed
 3. Run :code:`python -m build` to build the package with the version number you just tagged.
-(Note: you might need to run :code:`pip install build` to install ``build`` first.)
+(Note: you might need to install ``build`` first.)
 5. Run :code:`twine upload dist/*` to upload the distribution to PyPI

 Lastly, the change needs to be published to bioconda.